The Wisdom of Your Body: Finding Healing, Wholeness, and Connection Through Embodied Living

 Climate Conversations

 Looking for practical ways to reduce your impact on the environment?
 Saint Mark’s Creation Care Ministry is hosting Climate Conversations about everyday things in our lives.
-These monthly conversations will be held on environmentally-friendly Zoom on the first second Tuesday evening of each month.
+These monthly conversations will be held on environmentally-friendly Zoom on the second Thursday evening of each month.

 Register to participate using this link (same Zoom link each month).